songkg7/o2/README.md

-├── ready (when ready to publish, move your files to this directory) ├── published (when publish your files, they will be moved to this directory) ├── backlog (if the file is not ready or throw exception during convert process, it will be moved to this directory) └── resources (your resources should be placed here)
+├── ready (when ready to publish, move your files to this directory) ├── published (when publish your files, they will be moved to this directory) ├── backlog (if the file is not ready or throw exception during convert process, it will be moved to this directory) └── attachments (your attachments should be placed here)
 ```

 Other directories will be ignored.